 You may strive to be like them, but seek not to make them like you.

 For life goes not backward nor tarries with yesterday.

 You are the bows from which your children as living arrows are sent forth.

 Invite a participant to extinguish the chalice.

-If you will not offer all ten sessions, distribute Handout 1.2, Session Topics Ballot.
+If you will not offer all twelve sessions, distribute Handout 1.2, Session Topics Ballot.
 Tell them that the next session will be Session 2 and remind them how many more sessions they will have together after that.
 If you have chosen any topics already, tell the group which they are.
-Ask participants to indicate their interest in possible future session topics and hand their ballot back to you.
+Ask participants to indicate their interest in possible future session topics and hand (or send) their ballot back to you.
 Say that you will share results with the group at the next meeting.